togakangaroo/curriculum/resources/c9/README.md

 ### Keeping your workspace up-to-date

 To make sure you have the latest files in your workspace, you will need to run a git command in the terminal.
 You will learn more about git and the terminal in the future.
 For now, follow these instructions verbatim.
-You will need to do this **everytime you use Cloud9**.
+You will need to do this **everytime you start a new project**.

 1. Find the terminal in the bottom of your screen.
 If you cannot find it, go to the menu bar at the top and click on "Window->New Terminal".
 Your terminal should look something close to:
 ![image](http://i.imgur.com/EcpmCiX.png)